Preference-Conditioned Multi-Objective RL for Integrated Command Tracking and Force Compliance in Humanoid Locomotion: Real-World Experiments

 \section{Real-World Experiments}

 We validate the proposed MORL-based locomotion policy on the Booster T1 humanoid robot through a series of hardware experiments.
-These experiments are designed to demonstrate two key aspects: (1) adaptability to different objective preferences, and (2) performance at specific preference settings.
-All experiments are documented in the supplementary video for clearer demonstration of the policies' performance.
+These experiments are designed to demonstrate two key aspects: (1) adaptability to different objective preferences, and (2) quantitative force-compliance performance.